Bonnie Stern Food News

 FOGO ISLAND AND ST. JOHN’S FOOD TOUR & BOOK CLUBSunday May 11 to Sunday May 18, 2025

-If you have always wanted to go to Newfoundland, the combination of delicious food, meeting some of Canada's favourite authors, visiting Gander - the sight of the real Come From Away, and experiencing the world famous Fogo Island Inn, can't be beat.
+If you have always wanted to go to Newfoundland the combination of delicious food, meeting some of Canada's favourite authors, visiting Gander - sight of the real Come From Away, and experiencing the world famous Fogo Island Inn, this tour can't be beat.
 Three nights in St.John's, one night in Gander and three nights at Fogo Island Inn will be a dream come true.
 We will be hosting book clubs, meals at top restaurants, classes and so much more.

-If you are not already on our travel email list to receive information about this tour, please email bonnie@bonniestern.com with your full name, email address and phone number with the subject line NEWFOUNDLAND.
+If you are not already on our travel email list to receive information about our tours, please email bonnie@bonniestern.com with your full name, email address and phone number with the subject line: NEWFOUNDLAND.

 Restaurant Recommendations and More